The Human Footprint

 We erect cities, trim forests, and alter the environment.
 In fact, 75% of land outside of ice sheets is managed by us.

-Because of our massive human footprint, scientists are proposing we have already entered a new epoch called the “anthropocene”.
+Because of our massive human footprint, scientists are proposing we have already entered a new epoch called the “Anthropocene”.

 Let’s examine the extent of the human footprint on Earth.

 Forests cover approximately 30% of Earth’s land surface and are important carbon sinks.
-But as urban area expands, forest cover is in the decline.
+But as the urban area expands, forest cover is in the decline.
 According to the World Resource Institute, we have already lost 80% of the world’s natural forests due to our human footprint.

-Approximately 15% of land is protected because their recognized as areas with ecological value.
+Approximately 15% of land is protected because they’re recognized as areas with ecological value.
 But currently, extinction rates are 100 to 1000 times above normal.
 A lot of critical biomes are in desperate need of protection to preserve biodiversity.

 The emergence of humans has left a profound impact on the planet.
 We can measure the cumulative impact of human disturbance in nature through the global human footprint index:

 The Wildlife Conservation Society has devised the global human footprint index which includes the following classes:

 - Population density

 - Electric infrastructure